OxalisCommunity/oxalis/README.md

 * In the oxalis src root directory: `mvn clean install`
 * Verify that you have everything configured: `mvn clean install -Dit-test` (runs the integration tests)
-* At oxalis-start-inbound: `mvn package -Dmaven.test.skip cargo:deployer-undeploy cargo:deployer-deploy`.
+* At oxalis-inbound: `mvn package -Dmaven.test.skip cargo:deployer-undeploy cargo:deployer-deploy`.
 This will start the access point in Tomcat.

 NOTE!
 The compiled artifacts can be found in `oxalis/oxalis-distribution/target/oxalis-distribution-<version.number>-distro/`